james-chapmanhhlg/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks."

 This quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-maintain code.
 It reminds programmers to prioritize understanding and clarity in their initial implementation, as most software spends far more time being read and maintained than being written.
 Only after thorough analysis should one focus on optimizing specific parts that are proven to be performance-critical.

+# 2024-02-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity; write clean, readable, and maintainable code that can be easily understood by others (and your future self).
+Remember, you're not just writing code for today but also for those who will interact with it tomorrow."

+In essence, always aim to keep your codebase as simple as possible while still effectively solving the problem at hand.
+This often involves breaking down complex problems into smaller, more manageable parts, reusing existing solutions when appropriate, and commenting/documenting your work thoroughly.